Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 any of the damage being "wasted."
 On the other hand, if you need more defensive

-power or are fighting only a single target, then
+power are fighting only a single target, or have talented into

 If you have chosen to make use of the Charred Passions talent,